DarienLibrary/website_content/content/_finished/jobs/jobs-pt-kls.md

 <br />

 ### Contact Information
 Email a cover letter and copy of your resume to Brittany Netherton, Head of Knowledge and Learning Services, [bnetherton@darienlibrary.org](mailto:bnetherton@darienlibrary.org "Brittany Netherton").
+Applications are due by Wednesday, July 15th.

 <div class="row margin-bottom-20">
 <div class="col-md-3">